Chart Color Schemes

 Highbury - Dernancourt is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Highbury-Dernancourt's dwelling structure in the latest Census showed 94.6% houses and 5.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 88.6% houses and 11.3% other dwellings.
-Home ownership in Highbury-Dernancourt was at 42.7%, with mortgaged dwellings at 43.4% and rented ones at 13.9%.
+Highbury - Dernancourt's dwelling structures, as per the latest Census, consisted of 94.6% houses and 5.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 88.6% houses and 11.3% other dwellings.
+Home ownership in Highbury - Dernancourt stood at 42.7%, with mortgaged dwellings at 43.4% and rented ones at 13.9%.
 The median monthly mortgage repayment was $1,733, higher than Adelaide metro's average of $1,517.
-Median weekly rent in Highbury-Dernancourt was $375, compared to Adelaide metro's $330.
-Nationally, mortgage repayments were lower at $1,863 and rents comparable at $375.
+The median weekly rent figure was $375, compared to Adelaide metro's $330.
+Nationally, Highbury - Dernancourt's mortgage repayments were lower than the Australian average of $1,863, while rents were comparable at $375.

 Frequently Asked Questions - Housing